Skip to main content

 A Virtual Cluster allows you to isolate one or more service accounts within a logical cluster.
 Any topic or consumer group created within a Virtual Cluster will be accessible only to that specific Virtual Cluster.

-A Virtual Cluster acts like a Kafka within a Kafka.
+A Virtual Cluster acts like a Kafka cluster within a Kafka cluster.
+Here's a simple example:

 ---